On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 We need to understand what desert conditions mean in terms of trees.
 Very few trees can grow under desert conditions.
 Deserts are largely treeless landscapes.
 Those areas that receive slightly more precipitation, are considered semi-arid.
 The number of tree species and the stand densities found within them increase with the amount of precipitation, especially when received in and around the summer growing season.
 A locally native tree, by definition, is one that can survive on its ‘own’, long term, on 10” or less of precipitation, over the year.
 Our one native is the Western Juniper, Juniperus occidentalis, and it is being ‘demonized’.
 There is no shade tree, grown by NW nurseries, grown anywhere, that can grow here without a long term commitment to significant levels of supplemental water over the entire life of the tree.
 There are no Maple, Ash, Birch or other commonly planted broadleaved shade tree, that meet this survival requirement.
 Such shade trees are a luxury item here, They require the regular application of a very limited resource, water.
 Yes, shade trees provide cooling shade and make the landscape more comfortable for us, but doing this broadly across the landscape, borrows dangerously from our groundwater and rivers.
 So, what do we do?

-A list could be made of trees from similar arid parts of the Intermountain West, the Great Basin, the mountains of the SW, the Colorado Plateau and California’s eastern flank of its Sierra Nevada mountains and north country, that would add a few more trees to the mix.
+A list could be made of trees from similar arid and semi-arid parts of the Intermountain West, the Great Basin, the mountains of the SW, the Colorado Plateau and California’s eastern flank of its Sierra Nevada mountains and north country, that would add a few more trees to the mix.
 That’s the reality here.
 Our ‘desire’ for more, including those that clearly don’t belong, comes at a cost.
 Redmond averages around 9”.
+So called arid regions receive up to 10″ annually.
 This year we’ve received just over 8”.
 A semi-arid list of trees would include those that grow within an expanded range, receiving 10”- 15” annually.
 Some stretch this to 20”, more than double our local amount.
 These semi-arid trees could only survive locally, on their own, on particular sites near ponds, ditches, creeks, rivers, lakes and seeps, where their roots can find a ready water supply, through our dry summers.
 Many ‘desert’ trees are only ever found near such oases, not under arid, desert soil conditions.

 Leave a comment